No rhyme or reason to internet censorship - Kaiser Kuo

 Kaiser Kuo is also a speaker at the China Speakers Bureau.
 When you need him at your conference, do get in touch.

-Kaiser Kuo also contributed a chapter to our recently released book A Changing China, on the early stages of rock music in China.
+Kaiser Kuo also contributed a chapter to our recently released book A Changing China

 The China Speakers Bureau has this week started an expanded publishing service, following the publication of our book.
 When you are interested in our details, please click here.